novinhubcom/php-sdk/README.md

 ## Documentation for API Endpoints

-You can find the React documentation [on the website](novinhub.com/developers).
+You can find the documentation [on the website](novinhub.com/developers).

 ## Author